-A Messier object, M15, is a globular cluster of magnitude 6.4 about 34,000 light-years from Earth.
-It is one of the most densely packed clusters in the Milky Way galaxy.
+Pegasus contains a Messier object, named M15, which is a cluster of stars that are about 34,000 light-years from Earth.
+M15 is one of the most densely packed clusters in the Milky Way galaxy.

-Einstein's Cross, a quasar, is an excellent example of gravitational lensing.
-The quasar is about 8 billion light-years from Earth, and sits behind a galaxy that is 400 million light-years away.
+The Einstein Cross, a quasar, is an excellent example of gravitational lensing – the process by which distant objects are magnified by the gravity of closer objects.
+The quasar is about 8 billion light-years from Earth and sits behind a galaxy that is 400 million light-years away.
 Four images of the quasar appear around the galaxy because the intense gravity of the galaxy bends the light coming from the quasar.

 Pegasus is best seen in October, at 9 p.m. local time.